pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 ### Section 1 — Onboarding
-*show examples in the “Workshop” group on Loomio*
+*show examples in the “Workshop” group on Diehard.Fund*

 **Internally**